NSU-SU19CSE299S16/SU19CSE299S16G02NSU/README.md

 ## ORDER:
 After placing the order,  if we want to view the **user’s past orders**, it will show that the order status is **‘Completed’** if the transaction ID is given correctly.
 If not, the order status shows **‘Pending’.**

+## Make Appointment:
+This page stores the data of all the **doctors**.
+It also has a button for every doctor, which can generate the appointments.